Parthiv-Saikia/Aaj-Ki-Tazza-Khabar/README.md

 4.Search Functionality: Search for news articles.

-5. Responsive Design: Optimized for both desktop and mobile views.
+5.Responsive Design: Optimized for both desktop and mobile views.